Mine & Mint Proof-of-Work Tokens on Avalanche

 Apart from the $nonce$ number, the $address$ is also hashed to avoid the former from being stolen by front-runners, who otherwise would observe a transaction with a valid $nonce$ and who would then try to get their own transaction with the same $nonce$ validated first.
 By hashing the $address$ such an attempt will result in a different value, because the front-runner would have a different $address$.

-Obviously, a miner could pre-mine valid $nonce$ numbers and then try to mint as many tokens as fast as possible: By including a recent $blockhash$ this scenario is avoided, where the $blockhash$ needs to be cached for the current interval (hour) — before minting.
+Further, a miner could obviously pre-mine valid $nonce$ numbers and then try to mint as many tokens as fast as possible: By including a recent $blockhash$ this scenario is avoided, where the $blockhash$ needs to be cached for the current interval (hour) — before minting the tokens.

 $$amount = 2^{\text{leadings-zeros}(hash)}-1$$

-With each newly minted XPower an extra amount of tokens are co-minted for the project treasury, where this $amount_Θ$ is calculated according to the following formula:
+With each newly minted XPower some extra amount of tokens are co-minted for the project’s treasury, where this $amount_Θ$ is calculated according to the following formula:

-So, it is calculated has half of the $amount$ minted, which results in $33.3\%$ of the THOR, LOKI or ODIN tokens being co-minted for the treasury (in case the entire supply were to be mined and minted).
+So, it is determined as one eighth of the $amount$ mined and minted, which results in $11.11\%$ of the XPOW tokens getting co-minted for the treasury:

 XPower NFTs